Kenil16/master_project/README.md

 #Run roslaunch which starts all the nodes in the system
 roslaunch px4 gazebo_sim_v1.0.launch worlds:=optitrack_big_board_onepattern_missing_markers.world drone_control_args:="idle" x:=-21.0 y:=0
 ```
-Here the can define the world from the a number of possible [setups](https://github.com/Kenil16/master_project/tree/master/software/ros_workspace/PX4-software/worlds).
+Here you can define the world from a number of possible [setups](https://github.com/Kenil16/master_project/tree/master/software/ros_workspace/PX4-software/worlds).
 The drone will be in idle state by default, but that can be changed to some mission if prefered.
 This will be discussed in the report.

 # Simulations